ayumi-b/inspirationals/README.md

 ## Features

 ### Viewing Chosen Quote  (R)
 In order to receive wisdom from the chosen thought leader, I want to see the advice that was chosen.
+(See usage example under 'Taking the Quotes Questionnaire')

 ### Taking the Quotes Questionnaire
 In order to receive the appropriate wisdom for my given state, I want to take a quick survey that can accurately gauge my specific need for inspiration.

 Usage Example: